inventrdotio/AdventureKit2/Getting_Started/Arduino_Mega_2560_R3/240_TouchScreen/README.md

 x = map(p.y, LEFT=86, RT=905, 0, 320)
 y = map(p.x, TOP=914, BOT=109, 0, 240)
 ```

+### Step 3: LCD graphics with touch controls and rotation

+Once you have the touch panel calibrated you can use those numbers to coordinate the on-screen graphics with touch events.

+Test Program:

+Load 3-TouchSwitchWithRotation.

 ## Installation
 Install MCUFRIEND_kbv and Adafruit TouchScreen from Arduino IDE Library Manager.